CIBC Logo

 Canadian Imperial Bank of Commerce Logo 1961-1966

-In the early 1960s, the financial institution used a logo that consisted of three geometric shapes.
-Two quadrangles – one purple and the other orange – contained the letters “C,” and “I.” Above was a gray triangle that resembled the roof of a painted house.
-The square and rectangle looked like pages from a squared notebook.
+In the early 1960s, the financial institution used a logo consisting of three geometric shapes.
+Two quadrangles—one purple and the other orange—contained the letters “C” and “I.” Above was a gray triangle resembling a painted house’s roof.
+The square and rectangle looked like pages from a square notebook.
 They were covered in circles and lines as if the designers forgot to erase the blueprints after writing the letters.

 1966 – 1986